tpodg/go-config/README.md

 # Go Config

 Package config provides support for configuration of go applications.
-It supports multiple configuration sources based on priorities.
+It supports multiple configuration sources.
 Configuration variables can be defined only partially in a single source and multiple times in various sources.
-Value for the same variable will be applied from the source with the highest priority (1).
+Value for the same variable will be applied from the source with the highest priority - added as last to the slice of providers.

 The following configuration sources are currently provided out of the box: